SteelCompendium/data-md-dse/Bestiary/Monsters/Devils/Statblocks/Devil Clerk.md

 reason: 1
 intuition: 1
 presence: 2
-traits:
-  - name: True Name
-    effects:
-      - effect: If a creature within 10 squares speaks the clerk's true name, the clerk loses their fire immunity and any nondamaging effects of their signature ability until the end of the encounter.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Quill Pushing
+    name: Quill Pushing
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 3
-        t1: 3 damage; push 1
+        tier1: 3 damage; push 1
-        t2: 6 damage; push 2
+        tier2: 6 damage; push 2
-        t3: 7 damage; push 3
+        tier3: 7 damage; push 3
+      - name: Effect
-      - effect: Any target adjacent to two or more clerks is taunted until the end of their next turn.
+        effect: Any target adjacent to two or more clerks is taunted until the end of their next turn.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: True Name
+    icon: ⭐️
+    effects:
+      - effect: If a creature within 10 squares speaks the clerk's true name, the clerk loses their fire immunity and any nondamaging effects of their signature ability until the end of the encounter.
 ~~~